 - automatically assign the issue to them in Linear and move it to their team’s backlog

-- open a slack thread and reply there that this person is looking into it
+- open a slack thread and reply there that this person is looking into it so all the relevant people would get a notification

 - tag the issue opener so only the required people are notified